chaseruskin/orbit/docs/src/reference/configuration.md

 # ...
 ```

 By default, this key is set true.
-This means all source files are assumed private by default, unless explicitly specified in their ip manifest's `public` entry.
-See the ip manifest's reference on the [public](./manifest.md#the-public-field) entry for more information about specifying public source files.
+This means all source files are assumed private by default, unless explicitly specified in their project manifest's `public` entry.
+See the project manifest's reference on the [public](./manifest.md#the-public-field) entry for more information about specifying public source files.

 ### The `target-dir` field